fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 - What kind of larger themes do the cookbooks appeal to (exotic, health, comfort, frugality, regional or national food, etc)?
 - What are the various "national" or "ethnic" influences of the recipes or instructions?
 - How much does tradition or originality matter to the author?
-- What does it contribute to an understanding of "American Food"?
+- How does it help construct an American identity or a sense of "American food"?
 - What struck you as most interesting or unexpected about the cookbook?

 As with reading reflection prompts, you might find it more interesting/useful to spend more time on some questions over others depending on the kind of cookbook you have.
 So don't feel like you need to address each one explicitly, but you should try to address them as a set of questions as best you can.
+BE SURE YOU ARE DISCUSSING THE TOPICS FROM THE READINGS THIS WEEK IN YOUR ANALYSIS!

 ## References and Citations